Monday – Saturday 12-10pm

 We do not allow outside videographers to film onsite or in the brewery other than scheduled press visits.

 Yes, if the beer you need to claim does not exceed 288 ounces.
 Per Georgia state law, we are unable to allow any individual to take more than 288oz of beer away from the brewery per calendar day regardless of when it was purchased.
-If you accumulate more than 288oz through the service, you just come multiple days or bring a friend.
+If you accumulate more than 288oz through the service, you may return on multiple days or bring a friend.

-To ensure that beer stays fresh and that we don’t keep unnecessary amounts of beer in our inventory, you have 2 weeks to pick up pre-purchased beer from the release date.
+To ensure that beer stays fresh and to allow space for new releases, you have 2 weeks to pick up pre-purchased beer from the release date.

 Beer not picked up by the purchaser will be released back into the taproom.
 We are unable to offer refunds for beer not picked up.
 Please email us at [email protected] if you have extenuating circumstances that prevent you from picking your beer up.